daveminer1/shim-review/README.md

 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.
 ### If there are allow-listed hashes please provide exact binaries for which hashes are created via file sharing service, available in public with anonymous access for verification.
 *******************************************************************************
-1 EV certificate enrolled in vendor_db, used to sign mmx64, fbx64, and grub2 binaries
+1 Digicert EV certificate enrolled in vendor_db, used to sign mmx64, fbx64, and grub2 binaries
+Additional Oracle Solaris Secure Boot CA enrolled in vendor_db for validation of signatures beginning March/April 2025

 *******************************************************************************
 ### If you are re-using the CA certificate from your last shim binary, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs mentioned earlier to vendor_dbx in shim.
 Please describe your strategy.